timofeysie/acknowledge/notes/Core Java.md

 o       0       { "b", "", ":and:f" }
 An invocation of this method of the form str.split(regex, n) yields the same result as the expression:
 Pattern.compile(regex).split(str, n)
+Also note that "\\:" could be used as well.

 ###Exceptions###